jcwilson11/QRollCall/README.md

 # QRollCall by Joris Wilson

-A lightweight, QR-powered attendance system for after-school programs, built entirely on Google Sheets and Apps Script.
+A lightweight, QR-powered attendance system for school, built entirely on Google Sheets and Apps Script.

 ## Key Features